IS303-Steffen/cp09-debugging/README.md

 #### Class Practice
-# Debugging
 This is how the repository is laid out:
 - The `practice` folder contains instructions without any answers.
-- The `reference` folder contains the same code but with all the answers.
+- The `solutions` folder contains the same code but with all the answers.
 - `'''triple quote comments'''` contain explanations of concepts.
 - `# single line comments` contain instructions for practice problems.
 ### Topics covered: